 - If your accident occurred on government property, it is highly likely that measures are already in place to protect the government entity from being held liable for your injuries.
 That being said, the best thing you can do to learn your options it to consult with a knowledgeable slip and fall lawyer.

 Winter Slip and Falls – Staying Safe and Protecting Your Rights

 This winter, take precautions against slips and falls by being alert and aware while walking the city streets.
 Wear shoes with good traction and thoroughly dry them once inside a building.
-Being safety-conscious when the weather turns bad may prevent you from serious injury and alert you to a hazard before you slip and fall.
+Being safety-conscious when the weather turns bad may prevent you from serious injury.

 However, sometimes accidents can happen despite your best efforts.
 If you slipped and fell on someone else’s property and you are dealing with injuries, you may qualify for a premises liability claim.
 Act fast to talk to a skilled personal injury attorney, who can advise you on the viability of your case before the filing time limit runs out.